 How to use credit card dining rewards

 Whether you travel a lot or consider yourself a bit of a foodie, you may be curious about dining rewards.
-There are a variety of credit cards that reward you for eating out — so it's important to understand what dining rewards are, how to use them and which factors to consider when choosing a credit card.
+There are a variety of credit cards that reward you for eating out—so it can be helpful to understand what dining rewards are, how to use them and which factors to consider when choosing a credit card.

 What are dining rewards?